-The deferred cash-based compensation plans provide a return to the plan participants based upon the performance of various referenced investments.
+The deferred cash-based compensation plans generally provide a return to the plan participants based upon the performance of each participant's referenced investments.
+Expense for these awards is calculated based on notional value of the award granted, adjusted for changes in the fair value of the referenced investments, until distribution of the award.